LaunchAcademy/react-marathon-plus/react-marathon-plus.md

 - You will need a way to _change_ the currently selected playlist.
 - Each list item should have the power to update the record of the currently selected playlist with the proper id via an event listener.

+Implement state, and `onClick` functionality, such that the id of the selected playlist is being tracked.
+By the end of this step, you should be able to `console.log` the selected playlist's id, and see it changing in your console.

+### Step 7.0

+Now that we're tracking the selected playlist's id in our state, let's make that change in state visible on the page!

 A classname has been provided for you for styling.

 ```css